 Tim Derdenger, Tepper School Associate Professor of Strategy and Marketing, speaks about his research on the economic impact of celebrity endorsements.

 And so given this, we wanted to analyze how firms should manage this unplanned exposure with the planned paid advertising of TV commercials.
-And what we found is that a firm should try to smooth awareness early in their product lifecycle to keep awareness high.
-And when it starts to depreciate, the firm would want to offset that with increase in advertising expenditure.
+And what we found is that firms should try to smooth awareness early in their product lifecycle to keep awareness high.
+And when it starts to depreciate, the firm would want to offset that with an increase in advertising expenditure.